Yes, I accidentally on purpose kicked Delaney’s cell into the pool a few days ago but it’s not like I “planned” it.

 I’ve been waiting so long for someone like her that I’ll do whatever it takes.
 But I still feel guilty.

-Ninety days isn’t a lot of time but it will have to be enough to convince her to stay forever.
+Ninety days isn’t a lot of time but it will be more than enough to convince her to stay forever.

 ©2016 Marquessa Matthews.
 All Rights Reserved.